ScrippsDC/thoroughbredDeaths/README.md

 # Horse Deaths

-This repository contains data and code to reproduce the data findings in [A new push to protect racehorses is leaving behind young thoroughbreds](https://scrippsnews.com/stories/a-new-push-to-protect-racehorses-is-leaving-behind-young-thoroughbreds/), published on October 25, 2023.
+This repository contains data and code to reproduce the data findings in ["A new push to protect racehorses is leaving behind young thoroughbreds"](https://scrippsnews.com/stories/a-new-push-to-protect-racehorses-is-leaving-behind-young-thoroughbreds/), published on October 25, 2023.

 **From the video piece:**